emilkolvigraun/esp32.env.windows/logger/logs/README.md

 # Log folder

-All logs produces by the `serial_logger` will be located here.
+All logs produced by the `serial_logger` will be located here.